-- Develop items based on the reporting categories and item guidelines. - Review items on more than one occasion for appropriateness of item content and difficulty and to eliminate potential bias. - Collect and review data on field-test items to determine appropriateness for inclusion on a test.

-- Build tests to pre-defined criteria. - Have university-level experts review high school assessments for accuracy of the advanced content.
+- Develop items based on the TEKS curriculum standards and item guidelines. - Review items for appropriateness of item content and difficulty and to eliminate potential bias. - Collect and review data on field-test items to determine appropriateness for inclusion on a test. - Build tests to pre-defined criteria. - Have university-level experts review high school assessments for accuracy of the advanced content.